 Pork and beef are sold for tens of thousands of dong.

-Without shelves or covers, ribs and pork are piled up on dirty tarps spread out on the ground on Minh Khai Street (Hai Ba Trung District, Hanoi).
+No shelves, no covering, ribs and pork are piled up on dirty tarps spread out on the ground on Minh Khai street (Hai Ba Trung district, Hanoi city).

 According to our records, most of these meat shops sell from morning to afternoon; the pork is not stamped with slaughter control.
-When we asked about the quality of this meat, the sellers waved their hands and did not answer.
+When we asked about the quality of these meats, the sellers waved their hands and did not answer.

-A Tet pork stall along Tam Trinh Street (Hai Ba Trung District, Hanoi) also sells pork right on the ground, without any dust protection or refrigerator.
-The vendor uses a large knife to chop the bone, rolling each piece on the ground and then picking it up and putting it in a plastic bag to sell to customers.
+A pork stall along Tam Trinh Street (Hai Ba Trung District, Hanoi) also sells pork on the ground, without any protection from dust or refrigeration.
+The vendor wears no gloves, holds a large knife to chop the bone, rolls each piece on the ground, then picks it up and puts it in a plastic bag to sell to customers.

-Despite the potential risk of food safety, these types of shops still attract many customers because of their surprisingly low prices.
+Despite the potential risk of food safety, these types of shops still attract many customers because of the surprisingly low prices.

 The seller said that his family owns a slaughterhouse, so the price of beef is "soft", while in other places it is usually sold at double the price.
-According to records, 1kg of beef brisket here costs 250,000 VND, while the market price at this time is up to nearly 500,000 VND/kg; 1kg of beef ribs costs 25,000 VND, and bone marrow costs 10,000 VND/kg.
+According to records, 1kg of beef brisket here costs 250,000 VND, while the market price at this time is up to nearly 500,000 VND/kg; 1kg of beef ribs costs 25,000 VND, and marrow bones cost 10,000 VND/kg.

-On Ba La street (Phu Lam ward, Ha Dong district), these days, vendors also display pork everywhere, no different from a makeshift market.
+On Ba La street (Phu Lam ward, Ha Dong district), these days, vendors also display pork for sale everywhere, no different from a makeshift market.

 "Restaurants and eateries all come here to buy.
 At the market, rump meat is sold for 100,000 VND/kg, but here we sell it for 75,000 VND/kg.
-The meat is not selling well so we have to sell it so cheaply," said a vendor.
+The meat is unsold so we have to sell it so cheaply," said a vendor.

 Video of animal bones and "dirty" pork piled up on the sidewalk.